neondatabase/website/content/docs/introduction/usage-metrics.md

 - **History**

   This aspect of Neon storage is unique: "History" is a log of changes (inserts, updates, and deletes) to your data over time in the form of Write-Ahead Log (WAL) records.
-History enables features like [point-in-time restore](/docs/introduction/point-in-time-restore), [time travel](/docs/guides/time-travel-assist), and [branching](/docs/guides/branching-intro).
+History enables the point-in-time restore, time travel, and branching features mentioned above.

   The size of your history depends on a couple of factors:

   - **The volume of changes to your data** &#8212; the volume of inserts, updates, and deletes.
-For example, a heavy write workload will generate more history than a heavy read workload.
+For example, a write-heavy workload will generate more history than a read-heavy workload.
-  - **How much history you keep** &#8212; referred to as [history retention](/docs/introduction/point-in-time-restore#history-retention).
-It can be an hour, a day, a week, or even a month.
+  - **How much history you keep** &#8212; referred to as [history retention](/docs/introduction/point-in-time-restore#history-retention), which can be an hour, a day, a week, or even a month.
 History retention is configurable for each Neon project.
-As you can imagine, retaining 1 day of history requires much less storage than retaining 30 days, but less history limits the features that depend on it.
-For example, 1 day of history means that your maximum restore point is 1 day in the past.
+As you might imagine, retaining 1 day of history would generally require much less storage than retaining 30 days, but less history limits the features that depend on it.
+For example, 1 day of history means that your maximum restore point is only 1 day in the past.

 ### How branching affects storage

-If you use Neon's branching feature, you should know that it can also affect storage.
+If you use Neon's branching feature, you should be aware that it can also affect storage.
 Here are some rules of thumb when it comes to branching:

 1. **Creating a branch does not add to storage immediately.** At creation time, a branch is a copy-on-write clone of its parent branch and shares its parent's data.
-Shared data is not counted toward storage.
+Shared data is not counted more than once.
-2. **A branch shares data with its parent while it remains within its parent's history retention window.** For example, if a parent branch has a 7-day history retention window, a child branch shares data with its parent branch for 7 days.
+2. **A branch shares data with its parent if it's within the history retention window.** For example, a Neon project has 7-day history retention window, a child branch shares data with its parent branch for 7 days.
 However, as soon as the child branch ages out of that window, data is no longer shared &#8212; the child branch's data stands on its own and is counted toward storage.
 3. **Making changes to a branch adds to storage.** Data changes on a branch are unique to that branch and counted toward storage.
 For example, an insert operation on the branch adds a record to the branch's history.

 The storage amount you see under **Usage** on the **Billing** page in the Neon Console takes all of these factors into account.